Ližnjan Village

 See Also

-- Cape Kamenjak — the wildest beaches in Istria, 15km away
+- Cape Kamenjak — the wildest beaches in Istria, 25 minutes south

-- Pula — your nearest city with the famous Roman Arena, 8km
+- Pula — your nearest city, with the famous Roman Arena, 12 km

-- Medulin Islands — boat trips to nearby islands
+- Medulin Islands — boat trips to the nearby islands

 More to Explore